camilabatres/School_District_Analysis./README.md

 <img width="1000" alt="THS_summary_dataframe" src="https://user-images.githubusercontent.com/100107588/160217246-8465545f-e965-48cb-98a1-f8c6c69f777f.png">

 * All three percentages went down significantly from the 90's % to the 60's %.
 This shows how much 9th graders' scores influenced the percentages.
 Without the 9th grader's scores, the school is at the bottom for both math and reading % compared to the other schools

-* After we only considered the school's 10th to 12th student population to get a better sense of their performance without having the 9th graders' absent scores, the percentages go up.
-This means that the other grades are doing decently compared to the other schools.

 ### Math and Reading Scores
 * The scores' absence affected the average reading and math score for the 9th-grade group.
 We cannot compare their performance to other 9th graders from other schools because we don't have the data.
 The school was not able to get into the top 5 due to that absence

 ### Scores by School Spending
+* For the scores by school spending, the numbers didn't change at all once they were rounded up.
+Thomas High School fell into the $631-645 range.

 * Below is a screenshot of the results before the 9th grader's scores were replace
 <img width="805" alt="Screen Shot 2022-03-25 at 8 59 28 PM" src="https://user-images.githubusercontent.com/100107588/160218336-25c96318-7f22-4375-8e99-8c8cc458fc0c.png">

 * Below is a screenshot of the results after the 9th grader's scores were replaced
 <img width="532" alt="Screen Shot 2022-03-25 at 8 59 57 PM" src="https://user-images.githubusercontent.com/100107588/160218369-631129f9-5623-4543-9b94-457f401410b3.png">

+### Scores by School Size
+* The same situation happened with school size, Thomas High School fell into the Medium reange,  and once the numbers were rounded up there was no difference.
+They were off by a few decimal places

+### Scores by School Type
+* The same situation happened with school type, Thomas High School fell into the Charter Type,  and once the numbers were rounded up there was no difference.
+They were off by a few decimal places

+## Summary
+* Without removing the 9th grade population from the Thomas High School anlaysis, the percentages go down significantly.
+* In order to get a better sense of their performance, we only considered the school's 10th to 12th student population.
+* The math and reading percentage went up when we removed the 9th graders' population.
+* The results demonstrates that the other grades are doing decently compared to the other schools.